fernandodsanjos/BizTalk.PipelineComponents.CustomMacros/README.md

 **%Context(#)%**<br/>     Use any value from standard context values<br/>
                   Example _%Context(BTS.InterchangeID)%_ returns the InterchageID of the message.<br/>
 				  Custom context can also be applied by using the prefix CST.
-A search will be done through all none MS context until a match is made.
-The only thing one must make sure is that there must not exist two (2) custom context properties with the same name.<br/>
+A search will be done through all none MS context properties until a match is made.<br/>
+                *Distinguished fields*
+                  It is possible to use distinguished fields by adding a filename friendly xpath variant.
+This is a better alternative then using unnecessary promoted properties.<br/>
+                  Example:
+                  If the distinguished xpath looks like bellow /*[local-name()='Ledger' and namespace-uri()='http://ICC.Company.Schemas']/*[local-name()='AccountingDate' and namespace-uri()='']
+Filename friendly xpath would be _\~Ledger~AccountingDate_ Final macro would then be _%Context(\~Ledger~AccountingDate)%_

 **%Folder%**<br/>          Adds a backslash \.
 This makes it possible to choose any folder bellow the root folder specified by URI.<br/>
                   Example: _%DateTime(yyyy)%%Folder%%DateTime(MM)%%Folder%%DateTime(dd)%%Folder%message.xml_